 You know the drill.
 There's a meeting, there's a budget, and you need to find the most effective venue to deliver the message.
-One of your first decisions is whether to hold the meeting offsite.
-There are lots of advantages to doing so, says Holly Froumis, Director of Business Development at Grand Connection, an event planning company in Grand Rapids, MI.
+One of your first decisions is whether to take part of the meeting offsite from the host hotel or conference base.
+There are lots of advantages to doing so, says Amy Young, Founder of Destination Consultants, a Grand Rapids-based event planning and destination management company.

 5 Reasons to Consider Using an Offsite Venue